TinaL5/portfolio/index.md

 <div class="row">

-<p style="text-align:center; color:#9299a6;"><b>Interested in the evolution of communication within digital spaces.
+<p style="text-align:left; color:#9299a6;"><b>Interested in the evolution of communication within digital spaces.
 Experience in human-computer interaction for learning and performance.
 Through linguistic and psychological lenses, explore language and feedback loops within systems for knowledge.</b>

   <br>
   <br>